prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 ## Be Careful

-You need to be careful when Using a dependency insight of an aggregate method.
-In the example shown above we only read data from an external system and we can handle the cases when communication goes wrong be it that the product could not be found or the external system is unavailable.
+You need to be careful when using dependency injection in an aggregate method.
+In the example shown above, we only read data from an external system, and we can handle the cases when communication goes wrong, be it that the product could not be found or the external system is unavailable.

-Things get even more complex when you want to write data to an external system.
+Things get more complex when you want to write data to an external system.
 Let's say we want to update stock quantity for a product instead of requesting it.
 Such write operations should not be performed by the aggregate itself but instead by a process manager or a saga.
 In the next two chapters we're going to learn more about process managers and sagas and the difference between the two.

 ## Links